pyladieshamburg/python-essentials-series/functions_lists/README.md

     * Exercise: Download the file [countries.txt](https://github.com/pyladieshamburg/python-essentials-series/blob/master/functions_lists/data/countries.txt)

-    * Exercise: Create a list [reading the file contents](https://stackoverflow.com/questions/328059/create-a-list-that-contain-each-line-of-a-file)
+    * Exercise: Create a list [by reading the file contents](https://stackoverflow.com/questions/328059/create-a-list-that-contain-each-line-of-a-file)

 ## Length of List:
- Often we want to know how many elements are present in the list .
+ Often we want to know how many elements are present in the list.

-    * Exercise: Given a list of countries return the number of countries in the list.
+    * Exercise: Given a list of countries, return the number of countries in the list.
 Hint See [Built-In Functions](https://www.w3schools.com/python/python_ref_functions.asp)

 ## [Traversing a List:]

 A frequent operations on a list is visiting every element in the list, [traversing a List](https://www.w3schools.com/python/showpython.asp?filename=demo_list_loop)

-    * Exercise: How many countries names are there in the list for each letter of the alphabet
+    * Exercise: How many countries names are there for each letter of the alphabet?

 ## Slicing a List: